coffebar/waybar-module-pacman-updates/README.md

 `--color-semver-updates` - color each package update in a color corresponding to the type of update (major, minor, patch, pre)

+`--arrow-style` - change the arrow symbols that are displayed between version updates.

 ### How to hide the module when there are no updates available

 ##### waybar config